ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/index.rst

   // This is not a doc-comment
   fn add(x: u32, y: u32) -> u32 { /* */ }

+In the exampe above, the function ``add(x: u32, y: u32) -> u32`` has a six-line doc comment and directly after a two-line comment which is not a doc-comment.

 Those doc-comments are picked up by Rust tooling and used to generate documentation with the rustdoc tool.
-Every crate on [crates.io](http://crates.io/), the standard Rust crate registry, automatically gets this documentation built.
+Every crate on `<http://crates.io/>`_, the standard Rust crate registry, automatically gets this documentation built for every release.

-See [the heapless documentation](https://docs.rs/heapless/latest/heapless/) as an example.
+See `the heapless documentation <https://docs.rs/heapless/latest/heapless/>`_ as an example.

-Read more about doc comments here: <https://doc.rust-lang.org/rust-by-example/meta/doc.html>.
+Read more about doc comments here: `<https://doc.rust-lang.org/rust-by-example/meta/doc.html>`_.

 Doc-comments in the core library
 """"""""""""""""""""""""""""""""